resjudicoda/pizzaJiggle_py/README.md

 # pizzaJiggle_py

 This is version two of one of my personal projects.
-As of now, it consists of two Python scripts: one that uses PyTorch to detect pizza and OpenCV to crop the image based on the mask created by PyTorch; and one that uses OpenCV to apply a "cartoonify" effect to an image.
+As of now, it consists of two Python scripts: one that uses PyTorch/OpenCV to detect pizza and crop it out of the image; and one that uses OpenCV to apply a "cartoonify" effect to an image.

 I am working on a third script to animate the output image, as well as the main script to connect everything together.